jg-rp/golden-liquid/README.md

 - `strict` - Indicates that the test case should be parsed and rendered in strict mode, if a strict mode is available.
 - `rigid` - Indicates tha the test case should be parsed and rendered in rigid mode.
 Rigid mode was added to Shopify/liquid in version 5.9.0.
-- `absent` - Indicates that the test cases is asserting the absence of a feature.
+- `absent` - Indicates that the test case is asserting the absence of a feature.
 For example, the absence of a logical `not` operator.
+- `error string` - Indicates that the test case renders an error message rather than raising an exception.
 - `utc` - The test case assumes the host timezone is set to UTC

 Pull requests to add or update tags are welcome.